Home RecipesAppetizersCharro Beans Recipe: How to Cook This Savory Side

 Vegetables

 This recipe has tomatoes, onions, cilantro, jalapenos, green onions, and garlic.
 You can add other peppers for a spicier taste if you like.
-Because these beans are cooked long and slow in a slow cooker, I chop the vegetables larger to withstand the long cook time.
+Because these beans are simmered in a slow cooker, I chop the vegetables larger to withstand the long cooking time.
 Enjoy!

 Charro Beans

-Made from scratch and cooked in a slow cooker, these pinto beans have onions, garlic, jalapeno, country ham, tomato, and cilantro.
+Made from scratch and cooked in a slow cooker, these pinto beans feature onions, garlic, jalapenos, country ham, tomatoes, and cilantro.

 Prep Time 20 minutes